Jomerubaldo/smart-scheduler/README.md

 ### ✓ Include a simple text-based menu for user interaction.
 ### ✓ Allow repeated operations until the user exits.

 ## You can:

-### Enhance your schedulerto automatically avoid overlapping  exams based on date and time.
+### Enhance your scheduler to automatically avoid overlapping  exams based on date and time.